-Bird Rides to go public via SPAC, at an implied value of $2.3B – TechCrunch
+Bird to go public via SPAC, at an implied value of $2.3B – TechCrunch

-Bird Rides, the shared electric scooter startup that operates in more than 100 cities across 3 continents, said Wednesday it is going public by merging with special purpose acquisition company Switchback II with an implied valuation of $2.3 billion.
-The announcement confirms earlier reports, including one this week from dot.la, that Bird intended to go public via a SPAC.
+Bird, the shared electric scooter startup that operates in more than 200 cities across three continents, said Wednesday it is going public by merging with special purpose acquisition company Switchback II with an implied valuation of $2.3 billion.
+The announcement confirms earlier reports, including one this week from dot.LA, that Bird intended to go public via a SPAC.

-Bird said it was able to raise $106 million in private investment in public equity, or PIPE, by institutional investor Fidelity Management & Research Company LLC, and others.
+Bird said it was able to raise $160 million in private investment in public equity, or PIPE, by institutional investor Fidelity Management & Research Company LLC, and others.
 Apollo Investment Corp. and MidCap Financial Trust provided an additional $40 million asset financing.
+(Disclaimer: Apollo is buying Verizon Media Group, which owns TechCrunch.)

 The transaction will enable the combined entity to retain net proceeds of up to $428 million of cash, according to Switchback, which brings $316 million cash-in-trust to the table.
 The announcement also provided new information about a previously undisclosed $208 million, which Bird raised privately as part of an April 2021 Senior Preferred Convertible equity offering led by Bracket Capital, Sequoia Capital and Valor Equity Partners.